9 Treatment Options for Pinched Nerves in the Back and Neck

 Pinched nerves are a common condition, affecting approximately 85 out of every 100,000 adults in the United States each year.
 While anyone can develop a pinched nerve, they are most common in people 50 or older because of spinal degeneration and arthritis.

-Some of the most effective pinched nerve treatments are lifestyle-oriented changes.
+Some of the most effective spinal pinched nerve treatments are lifestyle-oriented changes.
 Pinched nerves originate from various conditions, meaning general lifestyle changes can help you find relief from discomfort even if the pain has multiple causes.

 In some cases, you may need surgery or specific medical treatments for a pinched nerve caused by a specific condition.
 While you and your physician work to understand the cause of your back pain, general lifestyle changes can significantly improve immediate symptoms.
-Some of the most effective treatments for pinched nerves in the back include:
+Some of the most effective treatments for spinal pinched nerves in the back include:

 1. Adjust Your Posture